 'The Reformed Theology and Spirituality of Music': The First International Conference on Reformation Musical History and Theology is supported by the Centre for Dutch Reformation Studies (CDRS) of the Theologische Universiteit Kampen.
 We cordially invite researchers to submit proposals which engage with a range of methodologies and perspectives on the Reformed traditions of music in public worship and private devotion.
 Proposals and brief CVs (max.
 100 words) should be submitted to the committee at RMHTconference@gmail.com no later than 15 August 2019 (Enschede, 13-15 May 2020)

-'Remembering the Parish': the Eighteenth Warwick Symposium on Parish Research will feature keynote addresses on Germany and England - call for participation coming in the autumn (University of Warwick, Saturday 16 May 2019)
+'Remembering the Parish': the Eighteenth Warwick Symposium on Parish Research will feature keynote addresses on Germany and England - call for participation coming in the spring (University of Warwick, Saturday 16 May 2020)

 'Warwickshire's Changing Past': centenary conference of the Dugdale Society focusing on changes in the subject matter, approaches and interpretations of the history of the county (or parts of the county) since 1920.
 The organizers welcome proposals for 35-/20-minute papers, which should be submitted to firstname.lastname@example.org by 16 September 2019.
 These should provide a title, a 100-word summary, and a brief (one page) CV of the speaker.
 Publication of proceedings is planned; for further information check the society's news page (Stratford-upon-Avon, Shakespeare Centre, Saturday 16 May 2020).